 Take running for example.

 Nasal breathing while running can highlight an efficient oxygen processing system.
-However the more intense things become the harder it is for supply to meet demand.
-At some point the body will compel you breathe through your mouth to increase the amount of oxygen it can access.
+However, the more intense things become the harder it is for supply to meet demand.
+At some point, the body will compel you to breathe through your mouth to increase the amount of oxygen it can access.
 Albeit with consequences.

 The following are linked with chronic mouth breathing: